-You have to ensure that you are in good terms with the parents of the girl and that they are comfortable in dedicating their money and time to the involvement of their girl.
+You have to ensure that you are in good terms with the parents of the girl.
+Moreover, that they are comfortable in dedicating their money and time to the involvement of their girl.
 If you are not sure, ask them.

-- Request for you flower girl in a way that is thoughtful: Once you have been given the green light by the parents of your flower girl, it is now your turn to know how you are going to ask her to be part of your wedding ceremony.
-You can choose to surprise her with a thoughtful gift that is age-appropriate such as a piece of keepsake jewelry, stuffed animal, or a music box.
+Once you have been given the green light by the parents of your flower girl, it is now your turn to know how you are going to ask her to be part of your wedding ceremony.
+You can choose to surprise her with a thoughtful gift that is age-appropriate.
+For instance, keepsake jewelry, stuffed animal, or a music box.

-- Other meaningful titles to be saved for other little ones: While you have the option to have more than one flower girl, you have the option of designating other particular roles to children who will not be part of your actual wedding ceremony.
-Give then other things to do like to walk behind the ring bearer or flower girl with a great banner, blowing bubbles during your recessional, or passing out programs to your guests.
+You have the option to have more than one flower girl.
+Designate other particular roles to children who will not be part of your actual wedding ceremony.
+Give then other things to do.
+For example, walk behind the ring bearer or flower girl with a great banner, blowing bubbles during your recessional, or passing out programs to your guests.

 FAQs about flower girls

-Once the flower girl arrives at the alter, she can stand with the rest of the bridal party or return and sit with her parents.
-During the reception, the flower girl will be announced together with the other wedding party entrances if she tends to be comfortable enough.
+Once the flower girl arrives at the alter, she can stand with the rest of the bridal party.
+Or she can return and sit with her parents.
+During the reception, you can announce the flower girl together with the other wedding party entrances.
+However, only if she feels comfortable enough.
 If not, the parent or bridesmaids can walk with her.

-- What does a flower girl wear?: In traditional weddings, the flower girl wore a white dress, similar to that of the bride, like beading, laces, or floral applique.
+In traditional weddings, the flower girl wears a white dress.
+It can be similar to that of the bride, like beading, laces, or floral applique.
 Otherwise, she can match the bridesmaid’s attire by wearing a similar dress style or colored sash.
 Pink dresses, tutus, and sequins tend to be adorable and popular options.

 You can purchase the flower girl’s dress online or at much formal wear or bridal boutiques.
-Comfortable shoes such as ballet flat or sandals are the best for young flower girls, while for older flower girls, they can put on shoes with a low heel.
+Comfortable shoes such as ballet flat or sandals are the best for young flower girls.
+However, for older flower girls, they can put on shoes with a low heel.
 Hair accessories, stockings, and jewelry tend to be optional, depending on your wedding style.

-- Who pays for the dress of the flower girl?: The parents of the flower girl are the ones traditionally who pay for the dress.
-If, as a couple, you have the capacity to pay, that will be a kind gesture, and the parents will appreciate it.
+The parents of the flower girl are the ones traditionally who pay for the dress.
+If, as a couple, you have the capacity to pay, that will be a kind gesture.
+Moreover, the parents will appreciate it.